crispy0024/Codex_Puzzle/README.md

 python server.py
 ```

-By default it runs on port 5000 with an endpoint `/remove_background` that
+By default it runs on port 5000.
+Several endpoints are available that each
-accepts an uploaded image and returns the segmented puzzle piece as base64.
+perform one step of the workflow:

+- `/remove_background` – segment the puzzle piece and return the result and mask
+- `/detect_corners` – highlight detected corners on the piece
+- `/classify_piece` – return whether the piece is a corner, edge or middle piece
+- `/edge_descriptors` – compute simple metrics for each edge

+The included Next.js site provides buttons that call these endpoints
+individually so you can inspect the output of every stage.